AttentionThis page documents an earlier version. Go to the latest (v2.3) version.

 - Constraints (primary key, foreign key, unique, not null, check)

-- Secondary indexes (incl. multi-column & covering columns)
+- Secondary indexes (including multi-column and covering columns)

 - Distributed transactions (Serializable and Snapshot Isolation)